alvacat/careers-coffee-meeting/README.md

-# The Coffee Meeting
+# The Coffee Meeting/Informational Interview

 Congrats!
-You landed a coffee meeting.
+You landed a coffee meeting (also known as an informational interview).
 While the coffee meeting isn’t a formal interview, you still need to think of it as a professional encounter.
 Everything you do professionally-speaking should be treated like an interview.

 Even if you’re meeting a friend for coffee to talk about their job as a developer—that’s an interview.
 It may not feel formal, and you may not get asked questions that you’d expect in an interview.
 Nonetheless, if a conversation could lead to an introduction to someone in a person’s network (where there may be a potential opportunity), prepare to be evaluated.
 People offer to open their networks to people they know will reflect positively on them.